C2SM/DECREMENT/README.md

 # DECREMENT, The DirEctory COSMO Runtime EnvironMENT

 A set of scripts used to run weather and climate simulations with COSMO.
 It is is intended to be simple and easy to extend.
-For more comprehensive solution consider using the LM Package.
+It is originally a stripped down version of the LM_package (hence all the variable names starting wit `LM_`) and evolved later into a more generic workflow tool with async capabilities.

 ## The default chain of tasks